Strefa35/esp-platform/README.md

 - Flash the image and display serial output:
   - `idf.py -p /dev/ttyUSB0 flash monitor` - for USB A
   - `idf.py -p /dev/ttyACM0 flash monitor` - for USB C

+# ESP Repo

+## List of modules
+The solution consists of several modules:
+- mgr_ctrl
+- eth_ctrl
+- mqtt_ctrl
+- relay_ctrl
+- sensor_ctrl

+The main module is the management module (**mgr_ctrl**) which allows for managing modules and mediates data transmission between modules.

 # Communication